csu-signal/llama_cdcr/README.md

 using LLaMA2-chat-7B.
 Use the function `create_zero_shot_prompts_for_eval(dataset = 'ecb')`
 to generate the FTRs for ECB+ ('gvc' for GVC and 'ldc' for AIDA Phase 1).
 In order to map each rationale to the corresponding event mentions in the corpora, use [**generate_inner_monologue_maps.py**](./generate_inner_monologue_maps.py.py).
+The generated inner-monologues for the experiments in this paper along with the mapping of gold label mentions can be found at this [Google Drive link](https://drive.google.com/drive/folders/1KiDIIDn5hxboqL3awVTHJVzHbrxSy-Th?usp=drive_link).

 ## Phase 1 Training: ROEC
 For training the Rationale-Oriented Event Clustering (ROEC) with the student model, run the script [**clustering_IM_rationale.py**](./clustering_IM_rationale.py).